HimanshuGupta999/pi-shaped-DevSecOps-Himanshu/Security_Compliance_workshop-Himanshu/day1/Readme.md

 1.  **Secrets Managers**: These are like digital vaults (e.g., HashiCorp Vault, AWS Secrets Manager).
 You store your secrets in this highly secure, encrypted service, and your application is given permission to ask for the secret when it needs it.
 2.  **Environment Variables**: This is the method I used in this exercise.
 The application is built to read sensitive data from the environment it's running in.
 When we run the app (like in a Docker container), we securely inject the secret into that environment.

-*   **My Use Case Example**: Our application is deployed in a Kubernetes cluster.
-The password for our payment provider's API is stored as a "Kubernetes Secret," which is an encrypted object managed by the cluster itself.
-When our application's container starts, our deployment configuration tells Kubernetes to mount that secret as an environment variable called `PAYMENT_API_KEY`.
-The application code just reads that variable at runtime.
-The key was never in the code, never in the Docker image, and is managed securely by the platform.

 ### Describe a situation where a secret could still be exposed even after scanning, and how to prevent it.

 A scanner can definitely be tricked.
 Most scanners look for specific patterns or random-looking strings.
 If a developer intentionally tries to hide a secret from the scanner, they can often succeed.
 This is called "obfuscation."
 The scanner isn't smart enough to understand the *intent* of the code; it just reads the text.

-*   **My Use Case Example**: To get around a scanner, a developer splits a key into pieces inside the code, knowing the scanner won't recognize the individual parts.
-It might look like this:
-    ```python
-    # The developer hides the key from the scanner by splitting it
-    user = "ghp_part1_of_a_very_long_"
-    token = "secret_key_part2_for_github"
-    full_key = user + token
-    ```
-    A Gitleaks scan would likely miss this because `user` and `token` on their own don't look like a valid key.
-But when the code runs, it combines them into a perfectly valid—and exposed—secret.

 *   **How to Prevent It (You need multiple layers)**:
     1.  **Smarter Tools**: Use more advanced SAST (Static Application Security Testing) tools that analyze the code's logic and data flow.
 A SAST tool could see that two strings are being combined and then used in a sensitive way (like an API header) and flag it.